 This combination of roles means Notitia is not limited to a single discipline.
 The team works across:

-- Data analytics and engineering, ensuring data is integrated, trusted and fit for purpose
+- Data analytics ensuring data is integrated, trusted and fit for purpose

 - System and platform understanding, including cloud environments and tools such as Qlik Sense SaaS